Skip to main content

 1. Introduction

 Kapoq's budget automation automatically calculates suggested budgets for each of your campaigns and sends them to Amazon/Walmart.
 Both Amazon and Walmart are supported.
-Please note that budget automation is not available for DSP.
+Please note that budget automation is not yet available for DSP.

 The primary data source for budget automation is Amazon Marketing Stream